 This course is accredited by the British Psychological Society.
-It satisfies Stage 1 training and enables progression onto Stage 2 on route to becoming a sport and exercise psychologist.
+It meets the requirements of BPS Stage 1 training and enables progression onto Stage 2 on route to becoming a sport and exercise psychologist.

 If you’re interested in studying a module from this course, the Postgraduate Certificate or the Postgraduate Diploma then please email Graduate Admissions to discuss your course of study.